Jg-365/dismiscipline/README.md

-# 🟧 Dismissipline — your. class. tracker.
+# 🟧 Dismiscipline — your. class. tracker.

 **Dismissipline** is a personal academic tracking tool designed to help students monitor **absences**, **grades**, and **disciplinary performance** in a clean and intuitive way.